JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-publish-apps.md

 such as functions or line numbers.

 By default, the release versions of iOS frameworks produced from the shared Kotlin module have an accompanying `.dSYM` file.
-This helps you analyze crashes that happen in the shared module’s code.
+This helps you analyze crashes that happen in the shared module's code.

 When an iOS app is rebuilt from bitcode, its `dSYM` file becomes invalid.
 For such cases, you can compile the shared module to a static framework that stores the debug information inside itself.
 For instructions on setting up crash report